Better Because of Illinois

 - #3 preferred institution for recruiters Wall Street Journal

 Learning to develop and nurture a diverse network of colleagues upon whom you can rely for advice, support, and encouragement throughout your business career is an essential leadership skill.
-The Honors Program in the College of Business is designed to develop high-potential students into strong business leaders who not only excel intellectually, but also understand that with success comes responsibility to serve their communities, their alma mater, and each other.
-The Honors Program for the College of Business should benefit all undergraduates and not just the students in the honors cohort.
+The Honors Program in the College of Business fosters this skill and develops high-potential students into strong business leaders who not only excel intellectually, but also understand that with success comes responsibility to serve their communities, their alma mater, and each other.
+The program strives to challenge tomorrow's business leaders to redefine leadership as helping those around them and to view networking as creating relationships without any expectation of return.
+Honors students leave a legacy in their diverse endeavors- leading the way with energy, optimism, and enthusiasm.
+By doing so, the Business Honors Program benefits all undergraduates, and not just the students in the honors cohort.

 - A 4-year, renewable merit scholarship.

-- A seminar series, “Conversation with Leaders,” for honors students with national and international business leaders.
+- A seminar series, "Conversation with Leaders," with national and international business leaders.

 - A mentorship program based on the idea of "mentoring chain reaction" to teach students to rely on each other for support and council and begin to develop a life-long network of business contacts.

-- Representing the College of Business a Business Student Ambassador.
+- Representing the College of Business as a Business Student Ambassador.

 - An international experience, largely funded by the College of Business, at the end of the freshman year.
 Students are expected to pay $1,000 of the nearly $4,000 cost.
 Financial aid is available for students with significant demonstrated need.
-In 2013, the students will be visiting South Korea.
+In 2014, the students will be visiting Singapore and Thailand.

 - A job shadow program during winter break of freshman year.

-- The assistant dean for honors serves as an advisor for honors students.
+- The Assistant Dean for Honors serves as a leadership development advisor for honors students.

-If you have any questions regarding the Honors Program, then please email interim Honors Dean Carol Malmgren at firstname.lastname@example.org.
+If you have any questions regarding the Honors Program, then please email the Assistant Dean for Honors, Rich Johnson.